cedudley18/dataviz_finaltopic/updates.md

   I added the final season of data and was able to clean up the errors with my Shiny.
 Now thinking about making my plot interactive.

+# April 11 beginning of class

+  I created a new variable that will allow us to see the opposing team for each game - for now it is just a color, but I am looking to make this interactive/reactive where you hover over a point and see the opposing team.